Certora/Documentation/docs/ref-manual/cvl/methods.md

 If a function with a `DISPATCHER` summary is called, the Prover will assume that the receiver of the call is one of the known contract implementations containing the given signature; the call will then behave the same way that a normal method call on the receiver would.
-The prover will consider examples with every possible implementing contract, but multiple `DISPATCHER` method calls on the same receiver address in the same example will use the same receiver contract.
+The Prover will consider examples with every possible implementing contract, but multiple `DISPATCHER` method calls on the same receiver address in the same example will use the same receiver contract.

-The set of contract implementations that the prover chooses from contains the set of contracts passed as [arguments to the CLI](../cli/options).
+The set of contract implementations that the Prover chooses from contains the set of contracts passed as [arguments to the CLI](../cli/options).
-In addition, the prover may consider an unknown target contract whose methods are all interpreted using the {ref}`AUTO summary <auto-summary>`.
+In addition, the Prover may consider an unknown target contract whose methods are all interpreted using the {ref}`AUTO summary <auto-summary>`.
 The presence of the unknown contract is determined by the optional boolean argument to the `DISPATCHER` summary:

- * With `DISPATCHER(false)` or just `DISPATCHER`, the unknown contract is considered as a possiblity
+ * With `DISPATCHER(false)` or just `DISPATCHER`, the unknown contract is considered as a possibility

  * With `DISPATCHER(true)`, only the known contract instances are considered